 Rooms ► View all

-duplex 1 bedroom apartment with balcony and roof terrace
+1 bedroom apartment with pool view and balcony

-These modern and spacious duplex 1-bedroom apartments come with a private roof terrace with Jacuzzi® and sunbeds.
-Inside, there's a lounge, plus air-conditioning, satellite TV, and Wi-Fi.
-They sleep up to 2 adults and 2 children with a twin bedroom and a sofa-bed in the lounge.
+These apartments come enhanced with pool views and feature air-conditioning, satellite TV, and Wi-Fi.
+Plus, there's a balcony offering outside space.
+These sleep 2 adults and 2 children with a twin bedroom, a child bed, plus a sofa-bed in the lounge.

 TripAdvisor Traveller Reviews Show more reviews »